julienbrandoit/Spike2Pop---Bridging-Experimental-Neuroscience-and-Computational-Modeling/README.md

 ### Configuration

 The application is designed to be flexible and extensible, allowing for the inclusion of custom models and configurations.
 This enables users to adapt the tool to their specific needs and experimental setups.
 Detailed instructions and guidelines for adding custom models and configurations will be provided in future updates.

+## Simulation and Visualization

+### Simulation Panel

+Once you have generated the population, you can proceed to the simulation panel:

+1. **Open Simulation Panel**: Click 'Toward Simulation Panel' to open the simulation panel.
+2. **Set Simulation Parameters**: Set the simulation duration and step size.
+3. **Select IDs**: Select the IDs you want to simulate by checking the corresponding checkboxes.
+4. **Simulate**: Click 'SIMULATE!' to start the simulation.
+5. **View Results**: After the simulation is complete, you can view the results by clicking 'See Results' for each ID.
+The trace values are stored along the conductance values for the simulated instances.

+### Visualization

+The visualization feature allows you to view the simulation results in a graphical format.
+You can see the original spiking times and the simulated voltage traces for each instance.

 ## About the Project